AudiusProject/audius-protocol/apps/audius-client/packages/mobile/patches/README.md

 ## react-native-gesture-handler+1.10.3.patch

 Patch to support full screen swipe gestures in native stack. and navigation drawers and their interplay with material top tabs.See https://github.com/callstack/react-native-pager-view/pull/500

+## react-native+0.71.8.patch

+Patch to prevent a freezing issue on some Android 13 devices when using an inverted FlatList with a lot of text or any animations.
+See https://github.com/facebook/react-native/issues/35350 and https://github.com/facebook/react-native/issues/30034